washingtonyachtclub/documents/WYC_Policies.md

 # Membership Management and Suspensions
 This Article provides details for the management of Members.
-Categories of Members and requirements for Membership are defined in the Constitution.
+Categories of Members and requirements for membership are defined in the Constitution.

 ## Management of Associate Members
 ### Application Process